jbsmith86/fast_github/README.md

 cd ~/myproject
 ```

-Run the Fast Github binary from the directory
+Run the Fast Github binary from inside the directory

 ```
 $ fast_github